sidhanauk/automationdemo/README.md

 --------------------------------
 This project uses Vagrant to launch web nodes and configure nginx as loadbalancer.
 Ansible is used for Provisioning the virtual machines.

-Vagrant: Vagrant script creates 1 Ansible Controller machine and N number of virtual ubuntu boxes to be used as web servers and 1 VM tobe used as load balancer.
+Vagrant: Vagrant script creates 1 Ansible Controller machine and N number of virtual ubuntu boxes to be used as web servers and 1 VM to be used as load balancer.

 Variables in vagrant file:
 - Ansible Controler Machine IP: 10.0.0.10